-At present France is starting to allow travellers from the EEA (European Economic Area) and certain low risk countries as recommended by the EU council.
+At present France is allowing the entry of travellers from the EEA (European Economic Area) and those countries that are on France’s list of "epidemiologically safe countries".

 French/EU citizens arriving from high risk countries outside the EU are subject to testing, more information here

 A new measure for undergoing COVID-19 testing upon arrival in France was put into place.
 Travellers will have the option to present the results of a test taken at most 72 hours before arrival and not take a new one in France.